wandb/hiring-agent-demo/README.md

     - Paste in weave URL of evaluation dataset that you generated
     - Run evaluation

+To run the fine-tuned comparison model first click on "Add Model to Ollama" if you haven't yet installed the model locally and then select `custom-wandb-artifact-model` in the "Comparison Model" dropdown.

 ## Setup
 1. (Recommended) Create a virtual environment and install dependencies:
 ```bash